SHAQ: Incorporating Shapley Value Theory into Multi-Agent Q-Learning: Shapley Q-Learning

-\textbf{Shapley-Bellman Optimality Equation.} First, we give a proof for showing that the optimal Markov Shapley value is a solution in the Markov core under the grand coalition.
-Since a solution in the Markov core implies the maximum global value (see Remark \ref{rmk:example_core} in Appendix \ref{subsubsec:insight_into_the_core_appendix}), we can get that the optimal Markov Shapley value can lead to the maximum global value (a.k.a. social welfare).
-The above evidences directly motivate applying condition C.1.
-Condition C.2 well defines the validity of the relationship between the optimal Markov Shapley Q-value and the optimal global Q-value for the case of dummy agents (see Appendix \ref{subsubsec:deriviation_shapley-q_optimality_appendix} for details), so that the definition of the Shapley-Bellman optimality equation is consistent with the definition of MCG and the properties of Markov Shapley Q-value.

-\textbf{SHAQ.} The above discussion implies that solving Shapley-Bellman optimality equation is equivalent to solving the Markov core under the grand coalition.
-As a result, SHAQ is actually a learning algorithm that learns to approximate the optimal Markov Shapley Q-value (i.e., equivalent to that the Shapley-Bellman optimality equation holds) and therefore reach the Markov core also holds.
-As per the definition in Section \ref{subsec:markov_core}, we can say that SHAQ leads to the result that no agents have incentives to deviate from the grand coalition, which provides an interpretation of value factorisation for global reward game.
+First, we give a proof for showing that the optimal MSV is a solution in Markov core under the grand coalition, as Theorem \ref{thm:shapley_value_core} shows.
+Since a solution in Markov core implies the optimal global value (see Remark \ref{rmk:example_core} in Appendix \ref{subsubsec:insight_into_the_core_appendix}), we can conclude that \textit{the optimal MSV can lead to the optimal global value} (a.k.a. social welfare), which links Condition C.1 to Markov core.
+As a result, \textit{solving SBOE is equivalent to solving Markov core under the grand coalition and SHAQ is actually a learning algorithm that reliably converges to Markov core}.
+As per the definition in Section \ref{sec:markov_convex_game}, we can say that SHAQ leads to the result that no agents have incentives to deviate from the grand coalition, which provides an interpretation of value factorisation for global reward game.
+Condition C.2 is a condition that \textit{maintains the validity of the relationship between the optimal MSQ and the optimal global Q-value even if there exist dummy agents} (see Remark \ref{rmk:dummy_agents}), so that the definition of SBOE is valid for MCG and MSQ in almost every case, which preserves the completeness of the theory.